top of page

 Rainbow crafts are a great introduction to color theory for kids.
 And it's a fun pattern kids will want to use again and again.

-3. Painting the Rainbow Colors: Using your paints, markers, or crayons, fill in the arch layers.
-Each color gets its own band, starting with red at the top and ending with violet at the bottom.
-As the kids paint or color, you can discuss why the rainbow’s colors are in that specific order.
+Fill in each layer in order, starting with red at the top and ending with violet at the bottom.
+If using paint, rinse brushes between colors to keep the hues clean and distinct.
+As kids paint, ask them to name the color they're adding.
+It's a low-pressure way to reinforce the lesson.
+You can also talk with older kids about why the rainbow’s colors are in that specific order.
 If using paint, remind them to rinse brushes between colors to keep the hues nice and bright.

 Little girl holding up her rainbow artwork book made with Artkive.
 This rainbow painting was made outlining the word "Love".